-This is particularly addressed to anyone who thinks that computers should be capable of automatically transcribing music from recordings.
+This note is addressed to those people, and to anyone else who thinks that computers should be capable of automatically transcribing music from recordings.

 Many people, especially if they have not had much experience of transcribing music, imagine that this is a process of identifying the notes being played and translating them into notation.
-This is not entirely false but it is based on a subtle but important misconception.
+This is not entirely false but it is a dangerously simplistic view.
 Written music is a series of instructions to the musician, which the musician will interpret as they see fit.
 Therefore the true purpose of transcription is to try to decide what series of notational instructions would cause a musician to play the music that we are hearing, and write down that series of instructions.
 The process of transcription from sound to notation is not really a translation, it is more like reverse engineering.

 To illustrate this with an analogy, imagine someone is sitting in a chair and they have a slip of paper with some instructions.
 The instructions say:

 The person carries out the instructions and the computer's job is to look at the video and try to figure out what instructions they were following.
 Without going into details, I trust you can see that this is not easy.
 If the computer generates instructions saying "move this leg in this direction, raise that arm..." then these instructions will be almost useless.
 We can imagine a person trying to carry them out, and then finally saying "Ah!
 You mean that you want me to turn around".
 For a successful transcription, the computer needs to recognise the person's intention (to turn around) and write that down.